How Long to Cook? Steam or Bake? Here's All You Need to Know About Cooking King Crab

 Boiling is a simple method for cooking king crab.
 To boil crab legs, simply fill a large saucepan half full of cold water and bring to a boil.
 Add a tablespoon of salt and the seasoning of your choice, if any.
 When the water begins to boil add the crab legs and reduce the heat to medium.
 Allow them to simmer for about six minutes.
 Take the crab legs out of the water, rinse and plate for eating.

-Try out this recipe for Alaska King Crab Provencal.
+Try out this recipe for Alaskan King Crab Provencal.

 Recipe: Grilled King Crab Legs